 Celli-Flynn Brennan Architects & Planners is a full-service architectural and planning firm located in the cultural district of downtown Pittsburgh.
 The firm was founded in 1949 and has completed work across a wide range of market sectors– public buildings, higher education and K thru 12 education facilities, religious institutions and historic preservation.
 Celli-Flynn Brennan’s higher education work has led the firm to national recognition in this field.
 We are experts in campus planning, 21st century learning design and recruitment consulting.

 Our approach is client-focused, consistent and contextual.
 We reach design goals through careful listening, the highest levels of principal involvement and collaborative design.

 Celli-Flynn Brennan’s philosophy is client-focused, not project-focused.
-That means that we take a holistic approach – getting to know our clients’ businesses, not just their short-term project needs, in order to deliver a more powerful and effective product.
+That means that we take a holistic approach – getting to know our clients’ businesses, not just their short-term project needs, in order to deliver a more powerful and effective project.